 This hot pepper can be used in many ways to deter pests in your garden.

 One such way is to create cayenne pepper spray.
-Mix one tablespoon of cayenne pepper with one cup of water.
+Mix 1–2 teaspoons of cayenne pepper with one cup of water and a few drops of dish soap.

 You can also sprinkle cayenne pepper flakes around your yard or troublesome areas to keep chipmunks away.
-The pepper flakes will make the area uninviting to the critters, and they will go elsewhere for food.
+The pepper flakes will make the area uninviting to the critters, and they will seek food elsewhere.

 2. Repellent Plants